wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-enable-diagnostic-log.md

 At runtime you can retrieve these logs to help with troubleshooting.
 For more information, see [Troubleshooting Azure web apps in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio/).

-Azure web apps also log deployment information when you publish content to a web app.
+App Service web apps also log deployment information when you publish content to a web app.
 This happens automatically and there are no configuration settings for deployment logging.
 Deployment logging allows you to determine why a deployment failed.
 For example, if you are using a custom deployment script, you might use deployment logging to determine why the script is failing.

 ## <a name="enablediag"></a>How to enable diagnostics